Latina Fitness Model Dolly Castro Shows Off Rock-Hard Abs & Cleavage In Tiny Crop Top & Curve-Hugging Jeans

 It’s pumpkin everything season! ????????
 One of my favorite seasons is definitely fall and @1stphorm just dropped the best Level-1 protein meal replacement ever… Pumpkin Spice Latte ????.
 It’s so delicious ???? it’s also healthier and costs much less than any other fatty, sugary pumpkin latte from a store.
 I can’t wait to bake delicious healthy recipes and share them with you all!
 This is a seasonal flavor, that means make sureee you stock up so you don’t have to wait till next year ????

 Last week, The Inquisitr shared that Dolly showed off her amazing figure in some skintight workout gear.
-In the sultry snapshot, the model put on a chesty display in a tiny red sports bra that barely covered her chest.
-Castro’s taut tummy was also on full display in the photo and she completed the look with a pair of skintight yellow leggings, accentuating her toned booty.
+In that sultry snapshot, the model put on a chesty display in a tiny red sports bra that barely covered her chest.
+The model’s taut tummy was also on full display.
+She completed the look with a pair of skintight yellow leggings, accentuating her toned booty.

 Fans can keep up with Dolly by giving her a follow on Instagram.